Can I live off my investment's interest once I retire?

 1. Invest in a living annuity (also known as a linked annuity)

-It's compulsory for a portion of your retirement savings to be invested in a registered annuity like life annuity (see below) or a living annuity once you retire.
+It's compulsory for a portion of your retirement savings to be invested in a registered annuity like a life annuity (see below) or a living annuity once you retire.
 A living annuity is an investment product that you can invest a lump sum in that allows you to choose the funds you invest in and draw a regular (usually monthly) income.
 You must draw between 2.5% and 17.5% each year.

 The benefit of a living annuity is that there is flexibility in the income you can choose, and any money left over when you die can pass over to your loved ones.
 The downside is that you bear the risk of your money running out.
 If you've invested in good blend of equities, property, bonds and cash, you stand a better chance of earning higher returns and keeping pace with inflation - which is better for your pocket!
 A financial adviser can help ensure that your assets here are balanced and diversified.